seepick/cccontact/interview_tom/final_content.md

     * handshake, or touch on the shoulder, is common in our society - leaning is not
     * learn to do that, but: without stopping to breath and without tensing up (big struggle for beginners)
   * not using "rolling point of contact", but "jumping point of contact"
-    * we don't aim for "intimate bodyparts" (buttocks, breasts, genitals), yet we roll over them "coincidently" without staying there
+    * we don't aim for "intimate body-parts" (buttocks, breasts, genitals), yet we roll over them "coincidentally" without staying there
     * e.g. my head would be at those parts, i will still try to avoid that (if possible; even if people know each other very well)
     * we try to desexualize the human body (not the partner, but the body); in our hyper-sexualized society can be difficult
     * the touch without a sexual intention will feel comfortable for both, even if intimate parts are being rolled over (more important the "how" than the "what")